shacknetisp/kingdoms/README.md

 # Recommended/Tested Mods

+* [ancient_world](https://github.com/shacknetisp/ancient_world) has been hooked into for generating magic crystals and silver blocks as hidden rewards.

 * 3d_armor is fully compatible with kingdoms + magic and provides a variety of protections against all forms of "fleshy" damage.
 Kingdoms will disable the healing feature automatically.
 * unified_inventory is hooked into with a kingdoms button.